Model-agnostic Selective Labeling with Provable Statistical Guarantees: Conclusion

 \section{Conclusion}

-In this work, we propose Conformal Labeling, a novel selective labeling method for identifying samples where AI predictions can be provably trusted.
-This is achieved by controlling the false discovery rate (FDR), which ensures that the expected fraction of incorrect labels in the selected subset is below a user-specified level.
-The key idea is to reformulate selective labeling as multiple hypothesis testing, which enables distinct theoretical guarantees and methodological advantages compared to prior approaches.
-In particular, we construct a conformal $p$-value for each test instance by comparing the AI model’s predicted confidence to those of mislabeled calibration instances.
-Then, we select all the test samples whose $p$-values are smaller than or equal to a data-dependent threshold.
-We theoretically prove that Conformal Labeling successfully controls the FDR under mild assumptions.
-Extensive experiments demonstrate that Conformal Labeling achieves tight FDR control and high power across various tasks, including image and text labeling, and LLM QA.
-We hope the insight from this work will inspire future research to explore reliable selective labeling.
+In this paper, we introduce Conformal Labeling, a novel method for identifying a subset where AI predictions can be provably trusted.
+Specifically, we construct conformal $p$-values and estimate the accuracy of AI models using a small labeled calibration dataset.
+Then, we design a principled selection procedure that automatically adapts to the estimated accuracy, with higher accuracy permitting a larger threshold.
+We provide theoretical guarantees that Conformal Labeling controls the FDR below the nominal level under mild assumptions.
+Extensive experiments demonstrate that Conformal Labeling achieves tight FDR control and high power across various tasks, including image labeling, LLM QA, and LLM open-ended generation tasks.
+We hope that the insights from this work will inspire future research on rigorous methods for selective labeling.